BartMassey/simplicity-solver/README.md

 A solution will be a sequence of puzzle states in the format shown above leading from the starting state to a goal state.

+The solver uses A* search, with an admissible heuristic of taxicab distance of the R piece from its goal position.
+A back-of-the-envelope calculation gives a strict upper bound of 64K for the number of possible states of this problem,\
+so almost anything works quickly.